andresebr/kumodd/README.md

     6f1d791aeca25495a939b87fcb17f1bd valid   985500.gif
     207dcccbd17410f86d56ab3bc9c28281 valid   991080.xls

-The options are: -f test to select the test folder, -d all to download all file types, and -col test to select the MD5, status and file name columns.
-If kumodd is functioning correctly, it should generate output identical to the above.
+If kumodd generates the above output exactly, it is functioning correctly.

 ## How to Configure